giacomo9999/gT-Image-Viewer-200308/README.md

 5. Navigate in the browser to http://localhost:3000/ .
 The interface (a grid of thumbnails and a large selected image) should display in the browser window.

 Once the app is running:

-    -Clicking an image thumbnail will display the full image at the top of the window.
+- Clicking an image thumbnail will display the full image at the top of the window.
-    -Clicking the words "Display in Greyscale: OFF" will toggle all the images to display in greyscale mode.
+- Clicking the words "Display in Greyscale: OFF" will toggle all the images to display in greyscale mode.
 Clicking the words again will toggle all the images back to RGB.
-    -Clicking the words "Displaying ALL Images" will toggle the display to show _only_ those images whose full size is greater than 100 pixels x 100 pixels.
+- Clicking the words "Displaying ALL Images" will toggle the display to show _only_ those images whose full size is greater than 100 pixels x 100 pixels.
 Clicking the words again will display _all_ the images, regardless of size.

+*FEATURES I SURELY WOULD'VE IMPLEMENTED, HAD THERE ONLY BEEN ENOUGH TIME:*

+- Cache the image data so that index.js only needs to make ONE request to the backend.
+Right now index.js makes a GET request to the backend everytime the "grayscale" and "filter by size" functions are called.
+If the images were sorted by size and cached the first time they came in, the backend would *only* need to be called the first time the page loads.
+That occurred to me about fifteen minutes ago. :P
+- Build out the "filter by size" functionality so users can specify more precisely the size in pixels of the images they want displayed.
+This would entail building some kind of modal or pull-down form to input the numbers, and I just didn't have the time to do that.
+- Get the "big" image to display in correct proportion (right now it's always coerced into a square format).
+Again, I just ran short of time.
+- Display the thumbnails in a paginated or "carousel" format.
+This is, I think, probably the easiest of my proposed changes...but again, no time.

+Anyway, it was great to have the opportunity to make this...and it was fun to work on.
+Hope you enjoy it/find it useful!

+JG